 Lead Magnets You Can Create With Minimum to No Investment

 Over the years consumer behavior has undergone a drastic change.
 According to a study by Google and CEB, titled The Digital Evolution in B2B Marketing “customers reported to being nearly 60 percent through the sales process before engaging a sales rep, regardless of price point.
 More accurately, 57 percent of the sales process just disappeared.”
 This means that customers are making informed choices to identify a trustworthy solution provider.
 They also interact with their peers on social media, forums, and groups and pay close attention to their experiences and advice before spending money.
-Wise, we’d all say?
+So, what’s the solution?
+Ever heard of lead magnets?

 Let’s take a look at the kinds of lead magnets you can plug in your purchase funnel.